 Laska is most encouraged by the soot and seeding approaches because, he says, they're deployable and have a reasonable chance of working.
 As for the new research program's budget, he says it would be "less than $5 million.
 Not terribly expensive.
 What's expensive will be whatever we do [to modify a hurricane]."
 For Golden, the expense of modifying a hurricane is relative.
 "Think of the cost of a single Andrew at $30 billion and Katrina at $100 billion.
 Remember the devastation," he says.
 "My fundamental premise is that we have to improve hurricane prediction and modeling if there's any hope of modifying them."

 Story by Victoria Schlesinger.
-This article originally appeared in Plenty in September 2008 and now lives on MNN.
+This article was originally written for Plenty in September 2008 and now lives on MNN.
 Copyright Environ Press 2008.